deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 The real world is not about following instructions that someone else gives you, <br/>The real world is about figuring out what needs to be done and doing it.<br/>

 <h2 align="center">5.
-Scaling</h2>
+Scaling / Auto-Scaling</h2>

 <pre>
-We can use INSTANCE GROUPS to manage scaling of our infrastructure.
+We can use INSTANCE GROUPS to manage the scaling of our infrastructure.
-➟ Un-Managed Instance Group type <br/>require us to manually monitor the VM load then CREATE New VMs manually and add them to the group accordingly. <br/>
+➟ Un-Managed Instance Group type <br/> requires us to manually monitor the VM load, then CREATE New VMs manually and add them to the group accordingly. <br/>
 ・We have to switch to "[x]Single zone" to be able to have an unmanaged instance group.<br/>
 ・We have to manually stop the instances when they are not being used. <br/>
 ・When deleting Un-Managed Instance Group, instances are not automatically deleted and need to be further deleted manually.<br/>

 ➟ Managed instance Groups are created by using INSTANCE TEMPLATES only.<br/>
-・We have to switch to "[x]Multiple zones" to be able to have an unmanaged instance group.<br/>
+・We have to switch to "[x]Multiple zones" to be able to have a managed instance group.<br/>
 ・It automatically scales and stops the instances as per the requirements and the set specifications. <br/>
 ・Deleting a managed instance group will delete all of its instances because it owns them.<br/>
-・In normal circumstances we want the cooldown period to be set longer than the total amount of<br/> time it takes to start up the instance and finish running its startup script.<br/>
+・In normal circumstances, we want the cooldown period to be set longer than the total amount of<br/> time it takes to start up the instance and finish running its startup script.<br/>
-・Health Check: This is about making sure that the instances are healthy to do the work that they need to do. <br/>  If you imagine that you're running a program to pick up work packages but something went wrong with it and it crashed...<br/>  That won't necessarily shut down the machine but if you have a health check that is continually asking: Are you still alright?
+・Health Check: This is about ensuring that the instances are healthy enough to do the work they need to do. <br/>  If you imagine that you're running a program to pick up work packages, but something went wrong with it, and it crashed...<br/>  That won't necessarily shut down the machine, but if you have a health check that is continually asking: Are you still alright?
 What about now?
-Everything Good? <br/>  Then if it doesn't get a positive response it can say all right there's something wrong with you, You need to be refreshed. <br/>  It'll delete the problematic machine and create a new one from template.
+Everything Good? <br/>  Then, if it doesn't get a positive response, it can say all right, there's something wrong with you, You need to be refreshed. <br/>  It'll delete the problematic machine and create a new one from template.

 <img src="./images/milestone2.png" width="500"/>

-😃 Autoscaling is much better than manually managing instances <br/>😃 Everything depends on reliable automation<br/>
+😃 Autoscaling is much better than manually managing instances <br/>😃 Everything depends on reliable automation<br/>😌 Load balancing is separate from auto-scaling.
+(See Section 7)
 </pre>

 <h2 align="center">6.
 Security - (Need to Re-Study to improve notes)</h2>